bylee20/bomi/src/mpv/DOCS/man/en/options.rst

     Adjust the hue of the video signal (default: 0).
 You can get a colored negative of the image with this option.
 Not supported by all video output drivers.

+--hwdec=<api>
+    Specify the hardware video decoding API that should be used if possible.
+    Whether hardware decoding is actually done depends on the video codec.
+If hardware decoding is not possible, mpv will fall back to software decoding.

+    <api> can be one of the following:

+    :no:        always use software decoding (default)
+    :vdpau:     works with nvidia drivers only, requires ``--vo=vdpau``
+    :vda:       OSX
+    :crystalhd: Broadcom Crystal HD

 --identify
     Deprecated.
 Use ``TOOLS/mpv_identify.sh``.